 7.4.X5.1 Definition

-The MLKnowldge represents the properties of the ML knowledge, i.e., information on the experience gained by the training an ML Model.
+The MLKnowldge represents the properties of the ML knowledge, i.e., information on the experience gained by training of an ML model.

 The MLKnowledge is identified by a specific aIMLInferenceName.

 The MLKnowledge is contained in a a pair of linked lists PredictorArray and ResponseArray.
 The nature of the data inside the lists is left to implementation, only the entities that have a prior agreement can exchange and use the lists.
 To identify available ML Knowldge, the MnS consumer can execute a getMOIattributes operation on the MLKnowldge.
 The knowledge is implementation specific